benbrowning/code-print/README.md

 If you like to handcraft your styleguides, but don't like to handcraft the code examples then this script is for you.

-Similar to the excellent <a href="https://github.com/filamentgroup/X-rayHTML">xrayhtml</a>, except codeprint allows grouping of
+Similar to the excellent <a href="https://github.com/filamentgroup/X-rayHTML">xrayhtml</a>.

 ## Installation